-In a war-torn country where poverty, starvation, and limited access to health care offers bleak prospects, there is still a certain formality in the way life is lived and customs are observed.
+In a war-torn country where poverty, starvation, poor living conditions and limited access to health care paints a bleak picture, there is still a certain formality in the way life is lived and customs are observed.

-As part of a Veterinarians Without Borders international outreach team, Dr. Carlson learned that following established social protocol is essential to working with government, schools and health officials.
+As UNT Health Science Center Assistant Professor Erin Carlson, DrPH, experienced during a recent trip to Uganda – where she assisted with tuberculosis (TB) screening and prevention efforts as part of a Veterinarians Without Borders international outreach team – following established social protocol is essential to working with government, schools and health officials.

 “The culture in Uganda is very polite,” Dr. Carlson said.
 “As we traveled to schools offering TB education for students, we learned that there is an expected manner of introductions that should be observed prior to addressing business.”

 Typically, Dr. Carlson said, a meeting would begin slowly, very mannerly, with a number of friendly questions.

 “Good morning.
 How are you today?
 Did you sleep well last night?
 We would begin in that fashion after we were introduced by our driver and translator,” she said.
 “Interestingly, it was considered a real sign of respect to take the time to inquire about details such as how a person slept.”

 Working with a retired teacher and a university administrator who were also volunteers, Dr. Carlson developed curriculum so that children could be taught healthy behaviors and then take the ideas home to their families.